psyked/css-sass-style-guide/development-best-practices.md

       console.log(msg);
     };

 ## Accessors

-- Accessor functions for properties are not required
-- If you do make accessor functions use getVal() and setVal('hello')
+Accessor functions for properties are not requiredIf you do make accessor functions use getVal() and setVal('hello')

     // bad
     dragon.age();